bshurick/production-demo/README.md

 1. Deployment of hosted model service
 1. Integration tests of model service

-In many cases it is not a good idea to include automated training as part of the continuous deployment pipeline, because small changes to any code would trigger a full retrain.
-However, training is non-intensive in this simple example, so training is included in the pipeline by default.
+> :warning: In many cases it is not a good idea to include automated training as part of the continuous deployment pipeline,
+> because small changes to any code would trigger a full retrain.
+However,
+> training is non-intensive in this simple example, so training is included in the pipeline by default.

 **build-train-deploy pipeline:**
 <img src="https://raw.githubusercontent.com/bshurick/production-demo/main/doc/images/pipeline.png" />